moiph/ub3r-b0t-docs/docs/index.md

 # Intro

-UB3R-B0T is a multi purpose bot.
+UB3R-B0T is primarily a utility bot.
+He's also a bit grumpy because he's a 13 year old IRC bot and will show it in some of his responses.
+But with age, comes wisdom.
+Maybe.

 ## Commands